VerenaK90/LACHESIS/README.md

 #### OS Requirements

-This package is supported for macOS and Linux.
+This package is supported for macOS, Windows and Linux.
 The package has been tested on the following systems:

 MacBook Pro: Sonoma (14.6.1)
+Windows 10, Version 22H2

 #### R dependencies

-&Lambda;&Alpha;&Xi;&Epsilon;&Sigma;&Iota;&Sigma; has been tested on R v4.3.1 and requires installation of the packages data.table (1.15.4), ggplot (3.5.1), tidyr (1.3.1), vcfR (1.15.0).
+&Lambda;&Alpha;&Xi;&Epsilon;&Sigma;&Iota;&Sigma; has been tested on R v4.3.1 and v4.4.1 and requires installation of the packages data.table (1.15.4), ggplot (3.5.1), tidyr (1.3.1), vcfR (1.15.0).

 ## Version